 Change can be uncomfortable, especially when change involves monkeying with well established routines.
 Our morning rituals and routines are probably the most deeply ingrained.
 When a behavior we want to extinguish is attached to another familiar routine, change can be tough.

 Let’s look at the most common behavioral trigger discussed in our weekly QuittersWin tobacco groups – COFFEE!
 Now I know that some of you don’t drink coffee, so you’ll need to substitute some other trigger for the sake of this discussion.
 But most of you can immediately agree that the first day you pour a coffee and DON’T light a cigarette, you will feel awkward.
 You may find your hand reaching for an ashtray (that hopefully isn’t there any more.)
 Your leg may suddenly become restless and might start twitching.
 Yup!
 This is awkward, it’s uncomfortable, it’s not “normal!”

-Forgive the bluntness of that statement, but let’s remember that what we’re talking about is important – because we’re talking about YOU!
-You deserve t be free and that means getting past the awkward and on to the exhilarating liberty that comes on the other side of challenge and change.
+You deserve to be free and that means getting past the awkward and on to the exhilarating liberty that comes on the other side of challenge and change.